symbol/symbol-docs/source/concepts/receipt.rst

     0x4E12; Namespace_Rental_Fee; :ref:`BalanceTransfer <balance-transfer-receipt>`; The sender and recipient of the mosaicId and amount representing the cost of extending the namespace.
 It is recorded when a namespace is registered or its duration is extended.
     **HashLock**;;;
     0x4831; LockHash_Created; :ref:`BalanceDebit <balance-transfer-receipt>`; The lockhash  sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`HashLockTransaction <hash-lock-transaction>` is announced.
-    0x4822; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The haslock sender, mosaicId and amount locked that is returned.
+    0x4822; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The hashlock sender, mosaicId and amount locked that is returned.
 It is recorded when an aggregate bonded transaction linked to the hash completes.
     0x4823; LockHash_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
 It is recorded when a lock hash expires.
     **SecretLock**;;;
     0x5231; LockSecret_Created; :ref:`BalanceDebit <balance-change-receipt>`; The secretlock sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`SecretLockTransaction <secret-lock-transaction>` is announced.